By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 -

-is changed by user through the commandcourse edit
+totalSemestersis changed by user through the commandcourse edit. -

 Compute Credits